info343c-a16/m16-react-tools/README.md

 ```

 By setting the homepage, the relative paths will be properly constructed.
+This will create for you a folder called `build`, in which you'll have the necessary files.
+I suggest **moving these up a directory** (i.e., out of the `build/` folder) if you're going to use your GitHub repo for hosting (this is an unfortunate manual step).
+Then you should be ready to deploy!